 In late 1997, I was asked to lead a committee to write a Diversity Plan for one of Illinois’ largest, most prestigious school districts, Naperville Community Unit School District 203.
 The Plan outlined ways to implement Board of Education Policy 2.142 on Diversity, adopted on May 20, 1996.
+Of my leadership, one community member wrote: “No one else that I know of could have presented the information with such authority, compassion, and vigor.”
 Read more below.

 —Links go live when material becomes available—